gaearon/react-hot-loader/README.md

 If something doesn't work, in 99% of cases it's an issue with your code.
-The Component didn't get registered, due to HOC or Decorator around it, which is making it invisible to the Babel plugin or Webpack loader.
+The Component didn't get registered, due to HOC or Decorator around it, which is making it invisible to the Babel plugin or webpack loader.

 We're also gathering
 **[Troubleshooting Recipes](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md)**